theorangepotato/programming-languages-2019/presentations.md

 # Essay and Presentations

+Presentations will take place in the last week before the finals (and possibly the Thu before that).

 Form groups of 3-4 students

 Choose a programming language (not Java, JavaScript, Python, C, C++, ...